hashicorp/terraform-provider-aws/website/docs/r/storagegateway_gateway.html.markdown

 * `domain_name` - (Required) The name of the domain that you want the gateway to join.
 * `password` - (Required) The password of the user who has permission to add the gateway to the Active Directory domain.
 * `username` - (Required) The user name of user who has permission to add the gateway to the Active Directory domain.
+* `timeout_in_seconds` - (Optional) Specifies the time in seconds, in which the JoinDomain operation must complete.
+The default is `20` seconds.
+* `organizational_unit` - (Optional) The organizational unit (OU) is a container in an Active Directory that can hold users, groups, computers, and other OUs and this parameter specifies the OU that the gateway will join within the AD domain.
+* `domain_controllers` - (Optional) List of IPv4 addresses, NetBIOS names, or host names of your domain server.
+ If you need to specify the port number include it after the colon (“:”).
+For example, `mydc.mydomain.com:389`.

 ## Attributes Reference